Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-14-Daily-Progress.md

 point, but at this point it is going to live as a [single python script](https://github.com/Keegan-Evans/kevans/blob/master/confluence.py) in my personal Github repository.

+- Read through a lot of the Jekyll websites documentation.
+I have both some formating, functional, and stylistic changes that I want to make to my website that I hope to be able to implement after reading the docs and probably learning a bit more about CSS and HTML.